evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_awd/_index.md

 Two climate system options are available:

+- **1-zone climate system:** Supports only controlling one shared zone for the whole car.
 - **2-zone climate system:** Supports different temperatures for the driver and passenger.
-- **3-zone climate system:** Supports different temperatures in three zones for the driver, passenger, and backseat.

 A standard [heat pump](../../../../technology/hvac/#heat-pump) is included, which can save significant energy that the EV would otherwise use for heating in cold weather.